Capstone2Project/NFT/Tagmatch Application README.md

 # Tagmatch Web Application

   ## Dependencies
-    * Node js LTE version
+    * Node js LTS version
+    * Since its a react app create-react-app should be upgrade if npm does not start.

     * Inside app folder
       * npm i dotenv